Women members sorting and packing wild Himalayan hazelnuts at the PPJPC office in Killar, Chamba district, Himachal Pradesh.

 The first consignment, weighing 53 kg, was dispatched on 16 October 2025 and generated ₹1,58,091.
 It was followed by four larger shipments: 200 kg on 3 November (₹5,97,294), 200.19 kg on 25 November (₹5,97,208.60), 342.17 kg on 6 December (₹10,20,808.80), and 396.9 kg on 13 December (₹11,83,978).
 Together, these consignments reflect the scale and coordination achieved by PPJPC during the season.

-A follow-up visit by the PPJPC team to DFB further strengthened the partnership.
 Mr Shivanand, DFB’s representative, expressed high satisfaction with the quality of Pangi hazelnuts and shared positive feedback from customers.
-He also showcased the company’s 3-tonne cold storage facility, maintained at 2–6°C, which allows safe storage of large volumes.
-During the interaction, DFB requested walnut samples and expressed strong interest in deshelled pine nuts, opening up new market opportunities for seasonal forest products (SFPs) from Pangi Valley.
+He also informed the PPJPC team about the company’s 3-tonne cold storage facility, maintained at 2–6°C, which enables safe storage of large volumes.
+Building on the successful hazelnut partnership, DFB has also made its inaugural walnut purchase of 15.5 kg from PPJPC at a price of ₹800 per kg.
+The buyer has further expressed interest in sourcing deshelled pine nuts from the region, opening up new market opportunities for seasonal forest products (SFPs) from Pangi Valley.

 The successful sale reflects how organised, women-owned producer enterprises in remote regions can connect effectively with urban markets, creating sustainable income opportunities from the sale of SFPs.